 BluePrints AppLock 2018 (Free)

 BluePrints AppLock is one of the best encryption apps for Android I’ve met.
 This app offers lots of free functions for Android users to protect privacy and personal information, like the function to hide images/videos and the feature to encrypt apps.
-I like it because of its simple interface and no ads inserted.
+I like it because of its simple interface.

 As one of the perfect app lockers, it can protect your Android apps from unauthorized persons by locking them with passcode, pattern, and fingerprint.
 Additionally, it can also record the head picture of intruders who attacks this app by keep typing wrong passcode.